autay27/boccam/report/report.md

 ## Testing methodology

-The parser was tested via _Testing framework tbd, at the moment I only have a hand written code expecting a result based on front matter and this seems like a bad idea_ on some simple programs, both with and without syntactic errors.

-tba

 A variety of simple programs were formulated to test that the interpreter behaved as expected.
-These can be found in Appendix (tba)
+These can be found in Appendix A.

 Because Occam programs do not directly return any values, they cannot be tested in the usual way by expecting certain outputs given certain inputs.
 The most formal and thorough way to test would be to consider the state of the program, define invariants and forbidden state transitions (i.e. a process attempting to output on channel *c* always blocks until another process is attempting to input from channel *c*; whenever the number of blocking processes increases, the number of running processes must decrease by the same amount) and ensure that these rules are never violated when tested on a variety of programs.
 To take it a step further one could model the program as an abstract state machine and verify it with computer-aided formal verification methods.
 However, these techniques are outside the scope of this project.

 Instead, programs were tested using the `SERIAL` channel along which any process could pass a message without blocking.
 In addition to being displayed on the screen, these messages would be collected in an ordered list.
 We used this *serial list* to represent the output of a program; thus, we could once again test programs by inspecting their output.
 For example, we can test that messages are passed along a channel without duplications by having one process send messages 1,2,3... along channel *c* while another receives them on channel *c* and outputs them on the `SERIAL` channel.
 Then, we stop the program after an arbitrary number of steps (e.g. 100 steps) and expect the *serial list* to now contain a sequence [1,2,3...][^1].
 We choose sequences or properties that can be easily checked using operations on lists such as filters, folds and length comparisons.

-(Either explain why Elm made this hard to automate, or automate it with some JS.)
+Because side effects in Elm are separated out from the rest of the program so completely, it is not possbile to simulate all of them with predetermined inputs as one would in a testing framework.
+In particular, the result of the pseudorandom generator is not obtained as an input from Javascript, but handled by the Elm architecture itself.
+Thus, it was not possible to write a testing harness for the program by hand.
+The test package provided for Elm was also not aimed at testing entire programs which needed to go through multiple rounds of side effects, so it could not be used.
+Testing was done manually.
+This was a major flaw of the project and in the future the code should be refactored so that it can be tested normally, for example by storing side effects in a queue which could be pre-loaded when testing.

 Invariants tested for:

 - All comparison operators work as expected; IF statements work correctly
+- Correct precedence of binary operator association (e.g. * over +)
 - While loops terminate as expected
 - Assignments to variables affect the correct variable
 - Processes block when and only when waiting to input or output on a channel
 - Replicators behave as expected
+- Aternators behave as expected, with and without conditions
 - Arrays of variables and channels can be accessed and assigned to
 - Messages passed along a channel are not lost or duplicated
 - Messages from different processes are interleaved correctly